-Unrestricted - This is the difference between assets and liabilities that is not reported as Net Investment in Capital Assets.
+Unrestricted - This is the difference between assets and liabilities that is not reported as Net Investment in Capital Assets or Restricted for Legislation.

 H. Fund Balances

 In the fund financial statements, governmental funds report the following classifications of fund balance: